oofman/orders-app/README.md

 2 - run `composer install` and/or `composer update`

-3 - rename `.env.example` to `.env` and fill in the required variables.
+3 - in the root, rename `.env.example` to `.env` and fill in the required variables.

 4 - run `php artisan serve`